-Dykstra, C., Wolf, N., Harris, B.P., Stewart, I.J., Hicks, A., Restrepo.
+- Dykstra, C., Wolf, N., Harris, B.P., Stewart, I.J., Hicks, A., Restrepo.
 F., Planas, J.V.
-Letting Pacific halibut off the hook: relating capture and physiological conditions to viability and survival of fish discarded from commercial longline gear.
-Ocean & Coastal Management.
+Relating capture and physiological conditions to viability and survival of Pacific halibut discarded from commercial longline gear.
+Ocean & Coastal Management. - Ritchie, B., Smeltz, T.S., Stewart, I.J., Harris, B., Wolf, N. Exploring spatial and temporal patterns in the size-at-age of Pacific halibut in the Gulf of Alaska.
+Ecosphere. - Sadoris, L. L., Webster, R. A. and Sullivan, M. Environmental conditions on the Pacific halibut fishing grounds obtained from a decade of coastwide oceanographic monitoring, and the potential application of these data in stock analyses.
+Marine and Freshwater Research.